MartinHusemann/Rawrite32/README.md

 To make this source compile you need

- - MS Visual Studio 2017
+ - MS Visual Studio 2017 or newer
- - some additional files
+ - some additional files (see below)

 Get the complete zlib distribution and unpack it in the zlib subdirectory.
 Get the complete bz2lib distritibution and unpack it in the bz2lib